 This is a page from the Kamusi archives.
 The information below may be out of date, and the links may no longer be valid.
 Please visit kamusi.org for current information.
 If you know of links or information on this page that can be updated, please let us know.

 The project spent its first 12 years as a part of the Council on African Studies at Yale University.
-In 2007, the Kamusi Project was spun off from its academic incubator.
-The Kamusi Project is no longer affiliated with Yale.
+In 2007, the Kamusi Project was spun off from its academic incubator, and is no longer affiliated with Yale.
 In 2013, the project was invited to spin into the Distributed Information Systems Laboratory (LSIR), directed by Dr. Karl Aberer at EPFL in Switzerland, where it maintains its academic home.

-Dr. Benjamin now runs the Kamusi Project full time, with the title of Executive Director of Kamusi Project International and CEO of Kamusi Project USA.
-He lives in Lausanne, Switzerland, with his wife and daughter.
+Dr. Benjamin now runs the Kamusi Project full time, with the titles of Executive Director of Kamusi Project International, CEO of Kamusi Project USA, and Senior Scientist at EPFL.

 These are the languages for which we have datasets that we are actively working toward putting online.
 Languages that are Active for you to search are marked with "A" in the list below.

 •c = Data 🔢 elicited through the Comparative African Word List